Frequently Asked Questions

 Who is my academic advisor?

-All undergraduate students are assigned a professional or faculty advisor.
+All undergraduate students are assigned a professional advisor.
 Students can find this person’s name in the “advisor” section at the top of DegreeWorks.
 Advisors are assigned during the first week of class each semester.
-Students with 0-60 earned hours are advised by the professional academic advisors in Tisch Student Services.
-Students with 60+ hours are advised by a faculty member in their department.
+Students are assigned their advisor based on their major and will keep that advisor through graduation.

 How do I determine my student classification?